🥂

 • MFP method since 2019 vintage represents a principled, codified break from conventional dosage practice across the full range

-• Biodynamic farming for 20-plus years in a challenging northern climate demonstrates long-term commitment over trend-following
+• Organic farming since 2003 in a challenging northern climate demonstrates long-term commitment over trend-following

-• Sought by sommeliers globally despite production of just over 50,000 bottles annually; highly allocation-limited
+• Sought by sommeliers globally despite intentionally small, highly allocation-limited production

 Wines to Try